Keeping it personal

 So how can you tell if someone is pretending to be you?
 Some

-statements or calls from creditors that you know nothing about or
+calls from creditors you know nothing about.

-an inexplicably bad credit rating.
-You might also notice that the
+of an inexplicably bad credit rating.

 There are several ways in which you can stop your identity from